 The approach to engineering design is to use the best available proven technology for the Project, balanced against overall value and risk factors.
-The designs for specific work areas (mill facilities, power plant, pipeline, marine facilities) are to be bench-marked against similar type and scale projects together with global engineering practice standards.
+The designs for specific work areas (mill facilities, power plant, pipeline, and marine facilities) are to be bench-marked against projects of a similar type and scale together with global engineering practice standards.